 Remark 1: Theorem 1 reveals interesting phenomena of mobile botnet propagation: a mobile botnet can either exhibit quadratic growth in its size over time, or have a limited size without persistent propagation.
-The key factor that determines which type of propagation the botnet has is the value of $\kappa\lambda(2\alpha+r)^2$.
+The key factor that determines which type of propagation the botnet has is the value of $\kappa\lambda(2\alpha + r)^2$.
 When the value is larger than some constant, the average total number of infected nodes keeps increasing quadratically; when the value is less than some constant, only a limited number of nodes can be infected in the network.

 Given fixed network setups (i.e., node density λ and wireless transmission rage r), Theorem 1 indicates that sufficient mobility (i.e., mobility radius α is sufficiently large) always guarantees the quadratic growth in size for a mobile botnet.
 In this case, more and more nodes become infected as time goes, which has been observed in [9]-[13].
 On the other hand, given fixed mobility models, sufficiently small vulnerability ratio κ ensures the limited propagation of a mobile botnet, which well explains the opposite results in [14].
-We also note that there may exist a unique threshold of $\kappa\lambda(2\alpha+r)^2$ to trigger the $\Theta(t^2)$ propagation.
+We also note that there may exist a unique threshold of $\kappa\lambda(2\alpha + r)^2$ to trigger the $\Theta(t^2)$ propagation.
 However, its exact value could be mathematically intractable to find.
 With Theorem 1, the results on the evolution speed of a mobile botnet are presented in the following.

 Corollary 1 (Botnet evolution speed): Given the conditions in Theorem 1, it holds for the evolution speed of a mobile botnet V(t) that $V(t) = \Theta(1/t)$ or $V(t) = \Theta(t)$.

-Proof: According to Definition 2, we obtain the evolution speed $V(t) = \mathbb{E}|\mathcal{S}(t)|/t$.
+Proof: According to Definition 3, we obtain the evolution speed $V(t) = \mathbb{E}|\mathcal{S}(t)|/t$.
 Then, the results of $V(t) = \Theta(1/t)$ or $V(t) = \Theta(t)$ follow immediately from Theorem 1.

 Remark 2: It is well known that the malware propagation speed on the Internet increases exponentially over time.
 Our results quantitatively show that mobile malware via proximity infection propagates with at most linearly increasing speed, which is significantly less than its counterpart on the Internet.
+The intuitive reason in the difference is that malware can use TCP/UDP to reach almost any computer connected to the Internet (therefore resulting in a much faster propagation speed); however, under proximity infection, malware can only reach wireless neighbors because of limited wireless transmission range.